MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-homepage.md

 // home page 2

 ## Next Step
-As mentioned earlier, many of the home page insights are dependent upon the completion of the data configuration process, and this process, in turn, is based on loading data into Customer 360.
+As mentioned earlier, many of the home page insights are dependent upon the completion of the data configuration process, and this process, in turn, is based on loading data into Customer Insights.
 Hence, next visit either the **Data Manager** or **Data Sources** sections to learn how to perform the data loading process.